durinfab/Home-Assistant-Config/README.md

 ### Bedroom and corresponding lights 🛏 ###

 Another quiet complex structure has my bedroom-weight-light automation system.
-If someone asks me what the most abstract sensor in my setup I usually tell them about the weight sensors under my bed.
+If someone asks me what the most abstract sensor in my setup, I usually tell them about the weight sensors under my bed.
 At the beginning it sounds a bit unnecessary, but the potential is huge.
 Here is what I'm doing: At first I need to mention that my partner and me are having their fixed side of the bed for sleeping.
 At this point it is easy to say, that we both got our own bedside lamp.
 Another point that is playing in my hands is that we've got a moderate weight difference between us.

 Long story short: When someone leaves the bed I can easily tell, who it was.
-I have placed two buttons in our bedroom, one between us,over the bed and the otherone at the entrance.
+I have placed two buttons in our bedroom, one between us, over the bed and the another at the entrance.
 The buttons are obviously used to control the lights.
 But there are some different interactions based one time and if someone is sleeping already.

 - Entrance Button (single)
   - **Single:** If no one is in bed: Toggle both lights with full brightness